ZeusAbhijeet/SleepBot/README.md

 1. Removed .s as a prefix.

+2. Added top command.
+Use top instead to view the leaderboards.

 06 Dec 2020:

 1. Bot will now ping the user you mention after running "howtoask" and "beforeyouask" commands.